M4dvayne/AnimationApp/ReadMe.md

 # AnimationApp
-This project is an animation app and homework task Spring module should be reinstall
+This project is an animation app and homework task Spring module should be reinstalled